Paddy's Bio

 Paddy was born in England and moved with his family to Jersey in the Channel islands.
 Here he was first introduced to nature and fell deeply and irrevocably in love with the natural world.
 When he was seven his family made the decision to emigrate to New Zealand.
 The New Zealand sojourn was short and inside a year the Ryans moved again, this time to Fiji.
 Paddy's four years in Fiji confirmed his love for islands and Fiji in particular.
 Fiji was to play a big part in his future.

-When he was ten Paddy went to England for a year before moving back to New Zealand in late 1962.
+When he was ten Paddy was sent to England for a year before moving back to New Zealand in late 1962.
 Five years at Rangitikei College in Marton followed.
-These were five very interesting years and Paddy utilized them to the full becoming a member of the cricket, softball, rugby, gymnastic, athletic and debating teams.
+These were five very interesting years and Paddy utilized them to the full becoming a member of the cricket, softball, rugby, gymnastic, athletic and debating teams as well as playing major roles in the annual school plays.
 This broad experience stood him in good stead when he applied to go as a school leaver volunteer on New Zealand's Peace Corps-inspired Volunteer Service Abroad.

 At the tender age of 17 and three months Paddy went to Sarawak in Borneo where he taught for a year at the Marudi Government Secondary School.
 This year included some exciting adventures including a crossing of the mountain range dividing the catchments of the Baram and Rejang rivers plus a few other experiences he can't share on this web page.
 But perhaps the enduring legacy of that year was a single lens reflex camera and the knowledge to develop and print black and white photographs, taught to him by Mr Karapat, the science teacher.

-On his return to New Zealand Paddy went to the University of Canterbury
+On his return to New Zealand Paddy attended the University of Canterbury

 where he obtained a Bachelor of Science degree with first class